Pensions and equal treatment

 Current UNISON Scotland policy (1):

-conditions and as such should be disbursed equally and
+service conditions and as such should be disbursed equally

-and many private schemes, benefits are disbursed to ‘spouses',
+schemes and many private schemes, benefits are disbursed

-usually defined as ‘only persons married to the member
+to ‘spouses', usually defined as ‘only persons married

-at the time of death'.
-This excludes non-married partners,
+to the member at the time of death'.
+This excludes non-married

-be they heterosexual, gay or lesbian, and is clearly discriminatory.
+partners, be they heterosexual, gay or lesbian, and

 Background: